Some frequently (and not-so-frequently) asked questions about the USA Computing Olympiad.

 For additional practice, CodeForces has an extensive set of problems, sorted by rating, topic, or pretty much any other criterion you can think of.

 When should I read the solution?

-In general, I think it’s fine to read the solution relatively early on, as long as you’ve made several different attempts at it and you can learn effectively from the solution.
+In general, I think it’s fine to read the solution relatively early on, as long as you’ve made several different attempts at the problem and you can learn effectively from the solution.

 On a bronze problem, read the solution after 15-20 minutes of no meaningful progress, after you’ve exhausted every idea you can think of.